Tight Bounds for Sparsifying Random CSPs: Sparsifiability of the Complete, Uniform Instance with Relations over Arbitrary Domains

 \subsection{Average case lower bound}

 The purpose of this section is to close one last gap in the analysis of random CSP instances.
-Assume that $\bR$ is precisely $k$-plentiful and $\Sym(\bR)$ is marginally uniform, but $\bR$ is \emph{not} marginally uniform.
+Assume that $\bR$ is precisely $k$-plentiful and $\Sym(\bR)$ is marginally balanced, but $\bR$ is \emph{not} marginally balanced.
 What is the sparsifiability of a random instance with $\lambda \cdot n^{r-k}$ clauses, where $\lambda = O_{\bR}(n)$?
 We show in this case no nontrivial sparsification can be achieved.